-- (a) Every lawyer should aspire to: - provide at least 20 hours of pro bono legal services each year to poor persons; and - (2) contribute financially to organizations that provide legal services to poor persons. - (b) Pro bono legal services that meet this goal are: - professional services rendered in civil matters, and in those criminal matters for which the government is not obliged to provide funds for legal representation, to persons who are financially unable to compensate counsel; - (2) activities related to improving the administration of justice by simplifying the legal process for, or increasing the availability and quality of legal services to, poor persons; and - (3) professional services to charitable, religious, civic and educational organizations in matters designed predominantly to address the needs of poor persons. - (c) Appropriate organizations for financial contributions are: - organizations primarily engaged in the provision of legal services to the poor; and - (2) organizations substantially engaged in the provision of legal services to the poor, provided that the donated funds are to be used for the provision of such legal services. - (d) This Rule is not intended to be enforced through the disciplinary process, and the failure to fulfill the aspirational goals contained herein should be without legal consequence.
+- (a) Every lawyer should aspire to: - (1) provide at least 50 hours of pro bono legal services each year to poor persons; and - (2) contribute financially to organizations that provide legal services to poor persons.
+Lawyers in private practice or employed by a for-profit entity should aspire to contribute annually in an amount at least equivalent to (i) the amount typically billed by the lawyer (or the firm with which the lawyer is associated) for one hour of time; or (ii) if the lawyer's work is performed on a contingency basis, the amount typically billed by lawyers in the community for one hour of time; or (iii) the amount typically paid by the organization employing the lawyer for one hour of the lawyer's time; or (iv) if the lawyer is underemployed, an amount not to exceed one-tenth of one percent of the lawyer's income. - (b) Pro bono legal services that meet this goal are: - (1) professional services rendered in civil matters, and in those criminal matters for which the government is not obliged to provide funds for legal representation, to persons who are financially unable to compensate counsel; - (2) activities related to improving the administration of justice by simplifying the legal process for, or increasing the availability and quality of legal services to, poor persons; and - (3) professional services to charitable, religious, civic and educational organizations in matters designed predominantly to address the needs of poor persons.

+- (c) Appropriate organizations for financial contributions are: - (1) organizations primarily engaged in the provision of legal services to the poor; and - (2) organizations substantially engaged in the provision of legal services to the poor, provided that the donated funds are to be used for the provision of such legal services. - (d) This Rule is not intended to be enforced through the disciplinary process, and the failure to fulfill the aspirational goals contained herein should be without legal consequence.

-RULE 6.2: [Reserved]
+[Reserved]